CurseOfX/CurseOfX/README.md

 ──── ୨୧ ──── Hvy's kin is Curse ( The Curse of X ) (˶˃ ᵕ ˂˶)

-biggest Neometamy/Metamy shipper ! 𐙚
+Sonamy comf ship ! 𐙚

 please don't copy my skins, you will get blocked.